 This is a very simple recipe because it uses a boxed brownie mix as the base.
 This simplifies the baking and means dessert can be ready quickly.

 I used a box of Fudge Brownie mix.
 I used the amount of oil directed on the package and replaced the water with an equal amount of Guinness.

-I also used one less egg than the directions called for to make the brownies more fudgy and less cake like.
-That is personal preference, my family and I prefer fugde like brownies.
+I also used one less egg than the directions called for to make the brownies more fudgy and less cake-like.
+That is personal preference, my family and I prefer fudge like brownies.

 Simply mix the ingredients together and bake as directed by the box.
 Then let the brownies cool completely before cutting or adding a ganache topping.

 I chose to make these brownies in a 13 x 9 baking pan.
 This results in thin and fudgy brownies.
 If you prefer thicker brownies you can bake the brownies in a 9 x 9 square pan.
 This will give you thicker brownies with a thicker layer of ganache on top.

 How to Make the Guinness Chocolate Ganache